 Purpose of the Grant Program

-The Fulbright Finland Travel Grants for Research Collaboration are short-term travel grants for researchers from Finland to travel to the United States for a minimum of one week and a maximum of three months.
-The travel grant supports visits which advance research in the applicant’s field as well as initiating or advancing institutional and research collaboration between Finland and the U.S. Applicants should also be prepared to share information about Fulbright Finland opportunities at their home and host institutions.
+The Fulbright Finland Travel Grants for Research Collaboration are short-term travel grants for researchers from Finland to travel to the U.S. for a minimum of one week and a maximum of three months.

 The proposal for the visit should include all of the following three goals: